hashicorp/consul/website/source/docs/agent/checks.html.markdown

 There are two different kinds of checks:

- * Script + Interval - These checks depend on invoking an external application which does the health check and exits with an appropriate exit code, potentially generating some output.
+ * Script + Interval - These checks depend on invoking an external application that does the health check and exits with an appropriate exit code, potentially generating some output.
 A script is paired with an invocation interval (e.g. every 30 seconds).
 This is similar to the Nagios plugin system.

- * TTL - These checks retain their last known state for a given TTL.
+ * Time to Live (TTL) - These checks retain their last known state for a given TTL.
  The state of the check must be updated periodically over the HTTP interface.
 If an external system fails to update the status within a given TTL, the check is set to the failed state.
 This mechanism is used to allow an application to directly report its health.
 For example, a web app can periodically curl the